Allen Kissel Killed in Licking County Hit-and-Run Accident

 As troopers search for the suspect, investigators will examine the abandoned Chevrolet Silverado for physical evidence, including fingerprints, DNA, and event data recorder information.
 Hit-and-run investigations often rely heavily on the digital footprint left behind by modern vehicles.

-"It's incredibly frightening to realize your car has a black box that records your every move before a crash," said Candice Bond, Managing Partner at Bond Legal.
+"Having the proper resources is extremely important in order to investigate a hit-and-run accident case and prove negligence," said Candice Bond, Managing Partner at Bond Legal.
 "This device saves five seconds of data on your speed and braking, so there's an objective record of what happened."

 What are the dynamics of a tractor rear-end collision?